LukasCBossert/draftfigure/README.md

 a package to replace figures with a white box and additional features
 ---

+To get all files run in your terminal/commandline

+> `make`

 Copyright (c) 2020 Lukas C. Bossert

 [lukas@texografie.de](mailto:lukas@texografie.de) | [www.texografie.de](http://www.texografie.de)